-The Loire Valley is the 3rd largest appellation region in France, comprising a total of 85 appellations and denominations.
+The Loire Valley is the 3rd largest appellation region in France, comprising a total of 50 appellations, denominations et IGP.
 The area between Chalonnes-sur-Loire (Maine et Loire) and Sully-sur-Loire (Loiret) has been awarded UNESCO World Heritage status – one of only ten European winegrowing regions distinguished in this way.

 It is also recognised as France’s leading wine tourism region thanks to the quality of its hospitality services - an achievement it shares with Alsace – making it a prime tourist destination.
 With a wine route of over 800 km it gives visitors the opportunity to discover or re-visit a wealth of different landscapes and heritage sites

-50 appellations making red, white, rosé and sparkling wines come under the InterLoire umbrella.
-All are produced within the 70, 000 ha area between Blois and Nantes.
-The Loire vineyards are planted in a mosaic of terroirs growing 12 varietals and comprising a wealth of different soils and climates.
-These are the unique raw materials with which the 2,900 local residents, winemakers, négociants and cooperative cellars making up the Loire Valley wine industry work their magic.
-Every year, 250 million bottles of wine produced in this area are sold in 140 countries – a rate of 8 bottles per second
+50 appellations, dénominations and IGP making red, white, rosé and sparkling wines come under the InterLoire umbrella.
+All are distributed within the 43,000 ha area between Blois and Nantes.
+The Loire vineyards are planted in a mosaic of terroirs growing 24 varietals and comprising a wealth of different soils and climates.
+These are the unique raw materials with which the 3,000 local residents, winemakers, négociants and cooperative cellars making up the Loire Valley wine industry work their magic.
+Every year, 270 million bottles of wine produced in this area are sold in 140 countries – a rate of 9 bottles per second

 See our key figures at a glance in the table below: